Alison Seabeck

-Alison Jane Seabeck (née Ward, 20 January 1954) is a former British politician.
-A member of the Labour Party, she served as the Member of Parliament (MP) for Plymouth Devonport from 2005 until 2010 when she won the new seat of Plymouth Moor View, before losing the seat to Johnny Mercer of the Conservative Party at the 2015 general election.
+Alison Jane Seabeck (née Ward, 20 January 1954) is a British former politician.
+A member of the Labour Party, she served as the Member of Parliament (MP) for Plymouth Devonport from 2005 until 2010 and for Plymouth Moor View from 2010 to 2015, when she was defeated by Johnny Mercer of the Conservative Party.
+In Government she was a Whip 2007–2008.
 In opposition, Seabeck was a shadow Housing and Defence Minister.

 Early life

 Before her marriage, Seabeck was known as Alison Ward.
 She is the daughter of Michael Ward, a former Labour member of parliament for Peterborough, and was educated at the Harold Hill Grammar School in Harold Hill, Havering, London, and the North East London Polytechnic in Stratford (now the University of East London).
 Seabeck was a member of the MSF Union (now Unite), and while working as a researcher at the House of Commons became the secretary of the South Thames Community Branch.
 In 2005 she was also a member of the feminist Fawcett Society and the Labour Women's Network.